 Know your success metrics

-Remember, every business is going to have different goals and different ideas of success in conversion optimization.
+Remember, every business is going to have different goals and different ideas of success in CRO.
 Are you striving for a greater number of conversions?
 A higher quality of leads?
 More user information without sacrificing your conversion rate?
 There are many possibilities to aim for, but you have to be aiming for something.

 Compensate for variables